flatcar/flatcar-website/content/faq.md

 ## What do you mean when you say Flatcar Container Linux is "independent"?

-We mean that Flatcar Container Linux will continue to be updated and maintained after CoreOS Container Linux EOL, and is not dependent on any CoreOS Container Linux binary artifactc.
+We mean that Flatcar Container Linux will continue to be updated and maintained after CoreOS Container Linux EOL, and is not dependent on any CoreOS Container Linux binary artifact.

 ## What is the significance of the Flatcar Container Linux name?